AUTOMATIC1111/stable-diffusion-webui/Custom-Images-Filename-Name-and-Subdirectory.md

 # Filename Pattern Examples

-If you're running Web-Ui on multiple machines, say on Google Colab and your own Computer, you might want to use a filename with a time as the Prefix. this is so that when you download the fouls you can put them in the same folde.
+If you're running Web-Ui on multiple machines, say on Google Colab and your own Computer, you might want to use a filename with a time as the Prefix. this is so that when you download the files, you can put them in the same folder.

 Also since you don't know what time zone Google Colab is using, you would want to specify the time zone.
 ```